 Who Is Richard Overton?

-Born on May 11, 1906, Richard Overton is a World War II veteran who served in the U.S. Army.
+Born on May 11, 1906, Richard Overton was a World War II veteran who served in the U.S. Army.
 On May 3, 2016, he became the oldest living American war veteran after fellow World War II veteran Frank Levingston of Louisiana died.
 Overton became a supercentenarian on May 11, 2016.
+He died on December 27, 2018.

 World War II Military Career